evanwill/refine-lessons/advanced_api.md

 ## Example 3: Advanced APIs

-*Example 2* demonstrated working with a simple API using Refine's fetch function, essentially utilizing URL patterns to request information from a server.
+*Example 2* demonstrated Refine's fetch function with a simple web API, essentially utilizing URL patterns to request information from a server.
-Refine's fetch can only use the HTTP GET protocol, meaning the query is encoded in the URL string, thus limited in length (2048 ASCII characters), complexity, and security.
+This workflow uses the HTTP GET protocol, meaning the query is encoded in the URL string, thus limited in length (2048 ASCII characters), complexity, and security.
 Many API services that could be used to enhance text data, such as [geocoding](https://en.wikipedia.org/wiki/Geocoding) or [named entity recognition](https://en.wikipedia.org/wiki/Named-entity_recognition), use HTTP POST to transfer information to the server for processing.
 GREL does not have a built in function to use this type of API.
 However, the expression window language can be changed to [Jython](http://www.jython.org/), providing a more complete scripting environment where it is fairly simple to implement a POST request.